-Serotonin Myth –“In the 1990s, no academic could sell a message about lowered serotonin.
+Serotonin Myth – ‘In the 1990s, no academic could sell a message about lowered serotonin.
 There was no correlation between serotonin reuptake inhibiting potency and antidepressant efficacy.
 No one knew if SSRIs raised or lowered serotonin levels; they still don’t know.
-There was no evidence that treatment corrected anything.“ David Healy Professor of Psychiatry
+There was no evidence that treatment corrected anything’.
+David Healy Professor of Psychiatry

-If you like what I have to say, and you want more information (including lots of studies), showing ways that serotonin and other stressful substances, promote stress, inflammation and disease, please check out some of my other articles, including ‘Sorry!
-We Meant To Say Lower Serotonin.’
-And please share this, and sign the email list up top.
+If you like what I have to say, and want more information (including lots of studies), showing ways that serotonin and other stressful substances promote stress, inflammation and disease, please check out some of my other articles.
+It includes Sorry!
+We Meant To Say Lower Serotonin in The AntiDepressing eBook.
+Please share this and sign the email list up top.

 See more here